Category Archives: Seasons

 Camel—Lift one arm.
 Hold your hand in a loosely curved position.
 Hold the pinkie and ring finger together.
 Hold the other two fingers together, thumb pressed in.
 Curve both sets of fingers and hold them wide apart to form a mouth.
 Your arm, from the elbow up, will be the camel’s neck.

-There are also a lot of very appealing shadow and groundhog crafts for Groundhog Day, like this one and others from Motherhood on a Dime.
+There are also a lot of very appealing shadow and groundhog crafts for Groundhog Day, like the one below from Mrs. Ricca’s Kindergarten and a great round-up of others from Motherhood on a Dime.

 Shadow or no, here’s wishing you a happy remainder of the winter, a ceremony or two, a dash of lore and wonder, and a fruitful spring.